chtoucas/Narvalo.NET/Issues.md

 MSBuild files:
-- Enhancement: Publish non retail packages to a remove MyGet server and Publish retail packages to NuGet server.
+- Enhancement: Publish non retail packages to a remove MyGet server and publish retail packages to NuGet server.
-- Bug: All related to Code Analysis.
+- Bug: Code Analysis problems.
 Whatever we use for CodeAnalysisSucceededFile, it does not seem to be understood by MSBuild.
 Setting CodeAnalysisLogFile or CodeAnalysisSucceededFile disables incremental building.
 Code Analysis hooks in Narvalo.Common.targets are disabled.
 For _WarnOnTemporaryOverridenSettings,